What Is the “CUDA.framework will damage your computer” Pop-Up Message?

 - Cryptocurrency miner malware.

-How to secure my passwords and other data from "CUDA.framework will damage your computer"?
+How to Secure My Data from "CUDA.framework will damage your computer"?

 With few simple actions.
 First and foremost, it is imperative that you follow these steps: